sdmx-twg/sdmx-im/docs/source/Sections/Section1/SDMX_2-1_SECTION_1_Framework.rst

 **Notes on Data Structuring**

-A “cube” is a rich, multi-dimensional construct, which can be viewed along any of its axes (or “dimensions”).
-Whilst the full structure of cube data can be described in SDMX, the actual “data” specification of SDMX takes a slightly narrower view of these requirements in its version 2.0/2.1 specifications for the purposes of formatting the data for transmission.
+A "cube" is a rich, multi-dimensional construct, which can be viewed along any of its axes (or "dimensions").
+Whilst the full structure of cube data can be described in SDMX, the actual "data" specification of SDMX takes a slightly narrower view of these requirements in its version 2.0/2.1 specifications for the purposes of formatting the data for transmission.
 The view of data in many SDMX formats is primarily as time